shopware5/shopware/UPGRADE-5.6.md

 * Added command `sw:es:backend:backlog:clear` to clear the backlog
 * Added alias command `sw:es:backend:backlog:sync` to `sw:es:backend:sync`
 * Added paging to more lists in the backend
+* Added a new configuration to a blog for limiting the blog to shops

 ### Changes